Common Name: Bighead Knapweed

 Bighead knapweed is native to Eastern Europe and was introduced to North America as an ornamental garden plant.
-Its earliest confirmed sighting in North America was recorded in 1812.
+It is sold locally - please do not purchase!

 Bighead knapweed has conspicuously large, yellow flowers that are 3-8 cm wide.

-The leaves are elliptic and alternately arranged.
+The leaves are large, broad, rough, hairy, and lance-shaped with pointed tips, alternating on the stem.
 The leaves grow pointing upwards and blades of the leaves extend down along the stem creating characteristic vertical “wings” on the stem.

 This is the largest ‘thistle-like’ plant in Alberta, which makes it easier to identify.
 Bighead knapweed grows up to 150 cm tall, usually in a single stalk.